Skip to contents

 Why use TMM over SPHMS or PSMS?

 For the supported canonical shapes, TMM is not primarily about producing a different target-strength answer from SPHMS, PSMS, or FCMS.
-In the exact or sanity-checked single-target cases documented here, it reduces to those shape-specific families.
+In the exact or sanity-checked single-target cases documented here, it agrees with those shape-specific families where they describe the same physics.
 The reason to use TMM is that it organizes the scattering problem around an incident-to-scattered coefficient map rather than only around a monostatic backscatter formula.
 That makes it the natural family for stored T-matrix blocks, bistatic scattering, orientation averaging, and later multi-target workflows.

 In other words: